dongliang3571/Web-Network-Notes/README.md

 In short, REST use `GET`, `PUT`, `POST`, `DELETE` as verbs(operations), but SOAP has to use it's own defined operations, could be `addUser`, `deleteUser`, `something else`.

-### what is hypermedia , hypermedia controls, hypermedia formats
+### What is hypermedia , hypermedia controls, hypermedia formats

 There's a lot of confusion about this, because most applications that call themselves REST don't use hypermedia and aren't REST at all.